Ian Waller and his family visit one of Bath’s most charismatic and welcoming restaurants

 There was never any doubt that we were going to go for the desserts (they’re still called puddings in our house…), with a tiramisu, coffee caramel and chocolate salami (£6); 70% dark chocolate semifreddo, brandy cherries and walnut praline (£6); apple sorbet and vanilla ice cream.
 Of course they were superb – it was already one of those meals out – with the apple sorbet stealing the show due to its super fresh taste, while the semifreddo was pretty incredible too.

-Clearly the team at Manja Manja knows what its doing across each and every aspect of the dining experience.
+Clearly the team at Manja Manja knows what they’re doing across each and every aspect of the dining experience.
 Friendly, professional, engaging and serving excellent food in a warm and welcoming restaurant.
 What a wonderful family night out.